-The training comprises of 3 placements in 2 contrasting schools over the course of the year combined with 40 days in centre training.
+The training comprises of 3 placements in 2 contrasting schools over the course of the year combined with approximately 48 days in centre training.

 All trainees have a tutor who is committed to supporting each trainee over their training year.
 This includes visits to observe teaching and end of term progress interviews.

-When applying for the salaried route, it is very advisable to have the support of a school that can offer you a placement, including meeting the necessary contribution to your salary.
+When applying for the salaried route, you should have the support of a school that can offer you a placement and cover the costs of your salary and tuition.
 There may be a very small number of salaried places available through lead schools, however competition for these is likely to be very high.
 Trainees spend approximately 29 weeks on school placement.
 Most of this is in the main placement school in the autumn and summer terms, with at east 6 weeks in the spring term in a contrasting school.

-Confirmation of clear enhanced DBS check before you start the course.
-This check is carried out by your placement school but Primary SCITT do need to check your identity before starting the course.
+Confirmation of clear enhanced DBS check.
+This is carried out by your employing school but Primary SCITT check your identity before starting the course.

 About the training provider

-A Suffolk Schools Education Trust (ASSET) is a primary multi-academy trust consisting of 13 schools based in Suffolk with hubs of schools in the Bungay and Halesworth area of north-east Suffolk as well as in Ipswich and the Shotley peninsula.
+A Suffolk Schools Education Trust (ASSET) is a primary educational trust consisting of 14 schools based in Suffolk with hubs of schools in the Bungay and Halesworth area of north-east Suffolk as well as in Ipswich and the Shotley peninsula.